louiskwt/tutor_assistant/README.md

 # Classify (tentative)

-- Student engatement and management tool for tutors
+- Student engatement and management tool for teachers and tutors

 ## Problem to solve